Established in 2019

 - Nominee must be a certified occupational therapist.

 - Nominee must have a research-based doctoral degree or clinical doctorate with demonstrated research experience.

 - Nominee must be up to, but no more than, 6 years post completion of doctoral degree.

 - Nominee must show research accomplishments that have promise to contribute to advancing knowledge in the field of occupational therapy as demonstrated by grant awards, publications, and presentations.
 The nominee must show promise to complete research that will have an impact on improving practice and health (e.g., has promise to make a difference in the field or for people receiving occupational therapy).

 - Individuals nominated but not selected may be re-nominated in succeeding years, if eligible.

-Nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Gaby Garcon, AOTF Awards Program Manager by September 1 of each year.
+2023 nominations must be emailed to the Chair of the AOTF Awards and Recognition Committee in care of Careen Carlton, AOTF Awards Program Manager by September 6, 2022.